nerc-project/nerc-docs/docs/get-started/get-an-allocation.md

-# What is ColdFront?
+# What is NERC's ColdFront?

 NERC uses an open source resource allocation management system called [ColdFront](https://github.com/ubccr/coldfront) to provide a single point-of-entry for administration, reporting, and measuring scientific impact of NERC resources for PI.

+## How to get access to NERC's ColdFront

+General Users who are not PIs or Managers on a project see a read-only view of the NERC's ColdFront.

-Once a PI Account request is granted, the PI will receive an email confirming the request approval and how to connect NERC’s ColdFront.
+Whereas, once a PI Account request is granted, the PI will receive an email confirming the request approval and how to connect NERC’s ColdFront.

 PIs or Project Owners can use NERC's ColdFront as a self-service web-portal to do the following tasks: